 I am better because of Cancer

 Hello friends, allow me to introduce myself.
 I know we will get to know each other well as time passes here on the “PronetoRide” platform!
 My name is Jill Englund and I am many things; a cancer survivor, amputee, advocate, mom of three, wife, life coach, @bestofcancer blogger, dental hygienist and lover of pizza.
 My deepest desire in life is to shine my light from within to show others that we can overcome adversity.
 After surviving cancer at the age of nine, I became determined to not allow cancer to steal my joy or overtake my life.
 I wanted to embrace what I went through, but not be defined by it.
 I am bold enough to say that I am better because of having cancer; not just in spite of it.
-Either use my "disability" as an excuse or as my fuel to push harder and be braver than I thought I could be.
+I had a choice to make, either use my "disability" as an excuse or as my fuel to push harder and be braver than I thought I could be.

 Challenges in life are unavoidable and if you live long enough you’ll find yourself in a position where you wonder if you will ever find “normal” again.
 I know I have been there many times in my life and each time I come back stronger, more compassionate and determined.
 It’s simply part of the human experience.
 So what’s the key to overcoming adversity, you ask?
 It’s simple, but wait for the catch, because it’s not always easy.